-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) response/ attendance comments received and reasons applicablej 1 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community There were approximately 60 attendees for the joint Gresham/Multnomah County needs assessment meetings.
+Sort Order Mode of Outreach Target of Outreach Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 1 Public Meeting Non- targeted/broad community There were approximately 24 attendees for the joint Gresham/Multnomah County needs assessment meeting.
 Although comments were varied, most attendees cited the lack of affordable housing as the primary issue.
-Additionally, there was much discussion about the lack of services (mental health and youth) and lighting and sidewalks.
+Additionally, there was much discussion about the lack of services (mental health and youth), jobs and lighting and sidewalks.
+No comments were not accepted 2 Public Hearing Non- targeted/broad community The Gresham Action Plan hearing was held May 2 with the CDHS.
+One additional community member attended, but did not offer comment.
+N/A N/A

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance URL (If applicable) 3 Public Hearing Non- targeted/broad community City of Gresham City Council Meeting to approve the 19-20 Annual Action Plan June 4th.
+Comments received indicated support and appreciation for the City and HUD funding.
 No comments were not accepted.
-2 Public Hearing Non- targeted/broad community The Gresham Action Plan hearing was held May 17 with the CDHS.
-There were no other community members that attended.
-N/A N/A

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-City of Gresham City

-Non- Council Meeting to

-3 Public Hearing targeted/broad approve the 18-19

-community Annual Action Plan.

-June 19th.